Specification

 - inline tests both document invariants and serve as tests: two-for-one!

-- They also allow functions and data structures hidden in a module to be tested
+- They also allow functions and data structures hidden in a module to be tested within that module

-- one issue with OCaml’s modules is the tester module needs to see the local functions in the library module so they need to be made non-local for that - oops!
+- The tester module needs to see the local-only functions in the library module to test them

 - But, one thing handy about